Skip to main content

 FieldTypeDescription

-destinationstringHostname or glob pattern to match (see Pattern Syntax)
+destination_patternstringHostname or glob pattern to match (see Pattern Syntax).

 Evaluation Order

-For every incoming connection, the rule engine evaluates rules in this order:
+For every incoming connection, the rule engine evaluates all rules across all source layers and picks a winner using the following ordering:

-3. No match — the connection is either blocked or queued as a pending request (see Pending Requests)
+4. No match: the connection is queued as a pending request (see Pending Requests).

 Pattern Syntax